san-kumar/howdoi/README.md

 - Copy [popup.sh](./popup.sh) in your `~/bin` folder (or the folder in which you've downloaded howdoi)
 - Go to *Settings &gt; Keyboard &gt; Shortcuts* and add a new shortcut to `~/bin/popup.sh`
 - Assign a hotkey (e.g. Ctrl+Shift+H) to your new shortcut.
-- Now press the hotkey and you should see a popup where you can type your question!
+- Now press the hotkey and you should see a popup where you can type your question!" && git push origin master

 ## Caveats